Concept of Trust

 Natural resources being a present of nature, ought to be freely out there to everybody regardless of the standing in life.

-The belief enjoins upon the govt to safeguard the resources for the enjoyment of the final public instead of to allow their use for personal possession or industrial functions
+The doctrine enjoins upon the govt to safeguard the resources for the enjoyment of the final public instead of to allow their use for personal possession or industrial functions

-The Origins of the general public Trust belief
+The Origins of the general public trust doctrine

-The Public trust belief serves the subsequent purposes:
+The Public trust doctrine serves the subsequent purposes:

 - it mandates affirmative state action for effective management of resources and empowers voters to question ineffective management of natural resources. as leverage throughout policy deliberations and public scoping sessions and hearings employed by the courts as a tool to safeguard the setting from several varieties of degradation.